seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 How many times shall Caesar bleed in sport,
-That now on Pompey’s basis lies along
+That now on Pompey's basis lies along
 No worthier than the dust!

 **CASSIUS**
 So oft as that shall be,
-So often shall the knot of us be call’d
+So often shall the knot of us be call'd
 The men that gave their country liberty.

 **DECIUS BRUTUS**